Yohandry Orozco

-Yohandry José Orozco Cujía (born 19 March 1991) is a Venezuelan footballer who plays for Selangor as an attacking midfielder.
+Yohandry José Orozco Cujía (born 19 March 1991) is a Venezuelan footballer who plays as an attacking midfielder for Carabobo.

 Club career

 In Venezuela

 Orozco made his professional debut in 2007 with Unión Atlético Maracaibo, aged 16, against Deportivo Anzoátegui.
 On 2009 he signed with Zulia FC, having a strong presence in the main squad.
 In the 2010–11 season he became a basic key in the lineup of the Zulians, scoring eight goals in the first half of the tournament.

 VfL Wolfsburg

 On 28 January 2011, it was reported that Orozco would sign a four-year contract with VfL Wolfsburg, pending a medical test and economical terms with Zulia FC.
 He is the third Venezuelan player in the Fußball-Bundesliga, after Juan Arango and Tomás Rincón.
 The deal was completed on 31 January.
 The 19-year-old has put pen to paper on a deal that will run until 30 June 2015.
 With only 1.64 m in height, he is the shortest player to ever being fielded in the German Bundesliga.
 He never managed to fit a spot in the regular lineup, playing only seven games since his arrival.